pdfliberation/knowledge/Resources.md

 - [GOCR](http://jocr.sourceforge.net/) - "GOCR is an OCR (Optical Character Recognition) program, developed under the GNU Public License.
 It converts scanned images of text back to text files."

+## OCR Technologies:

+- [Tesseract](https://code.google.com/p/tesseract-ocr/) - Open source OCR library.
+This tool does not work directly with PDFs, but a shell script or package can be used to convert a PDF to a TIFF which can be analyzed with Tesseract.
+    - A [Java interface](http://sourceforge.net/projects/tess4j/) to Tesseract is available.
+    - [Tesserwrap](https://tesserwrap.readthedocs.org/) is a Python ctypes wrapper for tesseract.

+- [ABBYY FineReader](http://finereader.abbyy.com/) - Commercial OCR tool which works directly with PDFs.
+ABBYY also offers a cloud [OCR API](http://ocrsdk.com/)

+- [Nuance OmniPage](http://www.nuance.com/for-individuals/by-product/omnipage/index.htm) - Commercial OCR tool which works directly with PDFs.

+- [Captricity](http://captricity.com/captricity-at-a-glance/) - Web based service that uses a mixture of technology and human labor to convert uploaded documents into structured data.

 ## Low-cost commercial PDF technologies:

 - [Adobe Acrobat XI Pro](http://www.adobe.com/products/acrobat/) - The original general purpose GUI-based PDF tool that can convert to PDFs to Excel, Word, Powerpoint and HTML.